Love & Harvest

 Red Wine

-• Burrito - wrap it with a flour tortilla like a large burrito
+• Burrito — wrap in a large flour tortilla.

-• Taco - put it on top of a corn tortilla and you got yourself a pulled pork taco.
+• Taco — serve on top of a corn tortilla for a pulled pork taco.

-• Poutine - deep fry some fries, and add pull pork, black beans, cheese and sour cream.
-It can be a complete meal with this one!
+• Poutine — deep fry fries, add pulled pork, black beans, cheese, and sour cream.

-• Appetizer - bake thin slices of baguette bread, and serve this pulled pork with some pickled onions.
+• Appetizer — bake thin baguette slices and serve the pulled pork with pickled onions.

 easy slow cooker pulled pork